 NATURE (IN)SIDE

 Avant Toi’s Cruise 2017 collection is inspired by an immersion in nature, wild but maternal.
-The womenswear line features weightless outerwear, such as a linen mesh jacket lined with cotton and a gilet in linen viscose mesh, and multicolor -shirts.
+The womenswear line features weightless outerwear, such as a linen mesh jacket lined with cotton and a gilet in linen viscose mesh, and multicolor T-shirts.
 In the men’s line, innovative fusions of materials, such as wintery cashmere and wool blended with classic summer linen, create new weights.
 The looks are complete with wide stoles and scarves made from vintage foulards paired with cashmere silk.

 www.avant-toi.it